theoutfield/sc_sncn_motorcontrol/test_velocity-ctrl/README.md

 			qei_params, SENSOR_USED, c_hall_p2, c_qei_p2,
 			c_velocity_ctrl, c_commutation_p2); //Control loop
 ```
 Read back actual velocity of the motor.
-Read more at \ref module_ctrl_loops or \ref module_blocks.
+Read more at [module_ctrl_loops][module_ctrl_loops] or [module_blocks][module_blocks].

 ###IFM_TILE
 This tile (3 by default) executes the server side functions, controlling the interfaces.
-These functions need access to the Interface Module (IFM), just the tile that provides access to the **IFM ports can run these functions.
+These functions need access to the Interface Module (IFM), just the tile that provides access to the IFM ports can run these functions.
 ```
 	on stdcore[IFM_TILE]:
 ```